pintub/dataStructure-algo/Leetcode/src/main/java/year2k21/common/pattern/recursionANDbacktracking/RecursionAndBackTracking.md

   - :rocket: Find all subsets with dup elements in Array.
 Apply "Type2" concept from above
   - :rocket: Sudoku Solver.
 Check code & For loops <u>Must check the code</u>
   - :rocket: Find kth Permutation. <u>Nice code using mathematics</u>
+  - :rocket: MColoringProblem(Not an extension of Graph BiPartite Problem)